 Jim's vlog: Superbowl Monday party, Ina's team wins Baggo, Emily sings, stargazing at the Southern Cross, and late nihgt in the lounge with Kym Purling and Eza.

 Fun catamaran boat ride around the Whitsunday Islands along the Great Barrier Reef.
-The house with the conical roof is the one that George Harrison built for an escape.
+The house with the conical roof is the one that George Harrison built for an escape from fans and paparazzi.
 The humpback whales come to this area for breeding and delivering their calves.
-Their numbers dropped into the hundreds due to many factors.
+Their numbers dropped into the hundreds due to many factors, but mostly due to people.
 Therefore, it is now a protected environment and any activity involving them is prohibited.
 Their numbers are now ~26,000.

 Jim's vlog: Boat tour around Whitsunday Islands, name that tune winners, and Patrick Roberts on Violin.